azarketa/Thermodynamics-theoretical-pills/source/17_Reversible_and_irreversible_processes.md

 In practice, most real processes may be **internally reversible** (if the system is idealized as free of internal friction, turbulence, or viscosity) but **externally irreversible**, since the exchanges of heat or work with the environment occur across **finite temperature or pressure gradients** that leave a detectable change in the surroundings.

-:::{admonition} Note: example of an irreversible process
+:::{note} Note: example of an irreversible process
-:class: note, dropdown
+:class: dropdown

 Consider a **can of soda** initially at $5 \ ^{\circ}\mathrm{C}$ placed in a room at $20 \ ^{\circ}\mathrm{C}$.
 Heat naturally flows from the warmer air to the colder can until both reach the same temperature.